lois2inn/stock-analysis/README.md

 - The script run time for 2017 with refactoring decreased by 82%
 - The original Script run time for 2018: 0.5898438 seconds.
 The refactored Script run time for 2018: 0.109375 seconds
 - The script run time for 2018 with refactoring decreased by 81%
-- Refactoring the code proved beneficial as the run time was decreased over 80% for this dataset.
+- Refactoring the code proved beneficial as the run time decreased over 80% for this dataset.

 ## Summary

 **Advantages and Disadvantages of Refactoring Code in general**
+- Refactoring helps improve internal code by making many small changes but without changing the code's external behavior.
+It encourages a more in-depth understanding of the code, thereby making the code easier to understand and read.
+It improves maintainability and makes it easier to spot bugs or make further changes.
+Refactoring code may improve the performance of an application.
+- Imprecise refactoring can introduce new bugs and break the existing functionality.
+Refactoring, if not planned for,  will take extra time.
+This can lead to delays and extra work for the developer.
+Testing refactored code can be cumbersome if test cases are not in place.

 **Advantages and Disadvantages of the original and refactored VBA script**